xdissent/php-doctest/README.rst

-Currently, parsing, running and reporting of tests is fully functional, but (perhaps ironically) tests contained within documentation comments are not automatically found yet.
+Currently, parsing, running and reporting of tests is fully functional, but (perhaps ironically) tests contained within documentation comments are not fully supported yet.
 Text files with tests are parsed correctly and can be used at this very moment, but a little more work is required before comments in your code will be correctly parsed for tests.
-(It's coming very soon!)
+Preliminary support is finished (see the DocTest::testObj() static method) but it is not recursive and cannot search whole files at all yet.

 Surely DocTest for PHP Already Exists, Right?